c2lugo/cse15l-lab-reports/lab-report-1-remote-access-and-filesystem-week-1.md

 [user@sahara ~]$ pwd
 /home
 ```
 In this case, we are still in the `/home` directory.
-But, if we use `lecture1/` as an argument, we can view the the files and folders within that directory without changing directorys.
-We can see this by using the command `pwd` which shows that we did not change directorys.
+But, if we use `lecture1/` as an argument, we can view the files and folders within that directory without changing directories.
+We can see this by using the command `pwd` which shows that we did not change directories.
 This did not result in an error.

 3. `ls` used with a path to a file as an argument
 ```